 Coca-Cola Bottling Co.
 Consolidated, a Delaware corporation (together with its majority-owned subsidiaries, the "Company"), produces, markets and distributes nonalcoholic beverages, primarily products of The Coca-Cola Company, Atlanta, Georgia ("The Coca-Cola Company"), which include some of the most recognized and popular beverage brands in the world.
 The Company, which was incorporated in 1980, and its predecessors have been in the nonalcoholic beverage manufacturing and distribution business since 1902.
-The Company is the second largest Coca-Cola bottler in the United States.
+The Company is the largest independent Coca-Cola bottler in the United States.

-The Coca-Cola Company currently owns approximately 27.1% of the Company's total outstanding Common Stock and Class B Common Stock on a combined basis.
+As of January 2, 2011, The Coca-Cola Company had a 34.8% interest in the Company's outstanding Common Stock, representing 5.2% of the total voting power of the Company's Common Stock and Class B Common Stock voting together as a single class.
+The Coca-Cola Company does not own any shares of Class B Common Stock of the Company.
 J. Frank Harrison, III, the Company's Chairman of the Board and Chief Executive Officer, currently owns or controls approximately 85% of the combined voting power of the Company's outstanding Common Stock and Class B Common Stock.